 Summer is drawing to a close and my favorite time of year is almost upon us.
-As the New Englanders say, “It is time for some leaf peeping.”
-Below you will see the route for Colorado’s best autumn road trip.
-On this trip you will pass through the largest Aspen forest in Colorado and by some of the most photographed iconic sites in the state.
+As the New Englanders say, “It is time for some leaf-peeping.”
+With high mountain peaks and beautiful snow-fed lakes, Colorado is a beautiful state to visit any time of year.
+It is especially beautiful when the aspens begin to change color.
+Most of the forests in the Colorado mountains consist of evergreen trees so if you want to take the best autumn road trip in Colorado you will need to know where to find the aspens.
+Lucky for you we have explored the entire state and found the best aspen forests.
+This journey passes through the heart of the largest aspen forest in the state and visits some of the most iconic sites along the way.
 It is a trip that will leave you in awe of nature’s beauty.

 The height of the Aspens color change vary from year to year, but typically the third week in September is a great time to get your leaf peeping on.

-Where to start on Colorado’s Best Autumn Road Trip?
+Where to start the Best Autumn Road Trip in Colorado

-You can go at this route from either direction, but I will describe the route traveling clockwise, starting in Crested Butte, as that is how I have taken the journey in the past.
+You can go at this route from either direction, but I will describe the route traveling clockwise, starting in Crested Butte, as that is how I typically take the journey.

 Make your way to Crested Butte, Colorado and explore the beautiful mountain town.
-Crested Butte is one of the best remote mountain towns.
-The fall colors that paint the countryside make it a perfect time to visit this secluded spot, but if you really want to experience Crested Butte at its best come back in a few months for the ski season.
+Crested Butte is one of the best remote mountain towns in Colorado.
+The fall colors that paint the countryside make it a perfect time to visit this secluded spot, but if you really want to experience Crested Butte at its very best come back for the ski season.

 Driving through Colorado’s largest Aspen forest

-Once you are done exploring the town head northwest over Kebler Pass on CO road 12 (closed in winter).
-This is a dirt, gravel, and sometimes mud road for nearly 30 miles until you get to CO 133.
+Once you are done exploring Crested Butte head northwest over Kebler Pass on CO Road 12 (closed in winter).
+This dirt, gravel, and sometimes mud road runs for nearly 30 miles until it intersects with CO 133.

-I have taken my all wheel drive Subaru Impreza on this road in varying conditions and it does fine.
-A 4×4 or high clearance vehicle would probably give you more peace of mind, but isn’t necessary.
-The journey from Kebler Pass down to the Anthracite Creek bridge is home to the largest Aspen forest in the state and is what makes this the quintessential autumn drive in Colorado.
-If you are lucky, you will get an early season snow that will really make the colors of fall pop agains the white backdrop.
+I have taken my all-wheel-drive Subaru Impreza on this road in varying conditions and it does fine.
+A 4×4 or high clearance vehicle would probably give you more peace of mind but isn’t necessary.
+The journey from Kebler Pass down to the Anthracite Creek bridge is home to the largest Aspen forest in the state and is what makes this the best autumn road trip in Colorado.
+If you are lucky, you will have an early-season snow that will really make the colors of fall pop against the white backdrop.

 Lost Lake Slough